-Prerequisite: 1 year of science (preferably Biology) Grade Levels: 10, 11, 12 Credit: 1 unit - two semesters.
-(May be used as a science credit.
+Prerequisite: Successful completion of Intro to Ag and Exploring Agriscience or Biology Credit: 1 unit - two semesters (May be used as a science credit.)
 This class is designed as a laboratory class that will help students understand science concepts and principles by using relevant agriculture applications.
 The integration of science and agriculture will give students the opportunity to see science at work in plants, animals and the agriculture environment.
 Students will come to understand agriculture practices and the scientific principles that govern their use.